 I am also a boat dealer and it ‘s hard for my boat selling business.
 I understand that it is important to accept and to go with it.
 I would love for people to contact me regarding the purchase of a boat, but I understand that less and less people will do that.
 I also understand that renting a boat will allow you to see more in the world and you don’t have a commitment to one place only.
 When I was young it took me a week to sail from the Netherlands to Denmark.
 I could not see that much, but having airplanes allow us to travel further in a short period of time.
 Now you can see much more in one week.

 What is the competitive advantage of Tubber?

 We are not a standard startup.
 We know how the market works and our other company, Nationale Watersportbank, is making a profit already.
 Not only that, but we can offer low commission rates to our clients because we don’t need big investors.
 Our competitors have to go to investors and as a result, they ask a very high commission from their customers to bring a return on investment in a very short period of time.

 We can offer low commission rate to our clients, because we don’t need big investors.

 What advice would you give to people who want to rent their boat on Tubber website?

 I would say, make sure you have a nice picture with the name of your boat.
-It should be your own picture, taken in a real time.
-A detailed description about the boat will help renters a lot.
+It should be your own picture, taken in real-time.
+A detailed description of the boat will help renters a lot.
 Let it be known if your boat is in a good condition.
 You can explain the way the boat works, what type of safety equipment you have on board.
-Basically you need to make sure that your renters will have the best time of their life on your boat.
+Basically, you need to make sure that your renters will have the best time of their life on your boat.
 It will also help to get good reviews.
 If it is a performance boat you should talk about technical specifications.
-If it is a luxury boat you can talk more about the places to visit, food to consume or what activities are possible while renting a boat, like water-skiing, stronger outboard, snorkelling gear etc.
+If it is a luxury boat you can talk more about the places to visit, food to consume, or what activities are possible while renting a boat, like water-skiing, stronger outboard, snorkeling gear, etc.